openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 			"groupIds": [],
 			"strokeSharpness": "sharp",
 			"seed": 286758662,
-			"version": 243,
+			"version": 256,
-			"versionNonce": 1199307910,
+			"versionNonce": 1405421766,
 			"isDeleted": false,
 			"boundElements": null,
-			"updated": 1670887464005,
+			"updated": 1670887786285,
 			"link": null,
 			"locked": false,
-			"text": "14 hours is long I know but it worthy, it ok to do not grasp it all, we will review it before starting.
-2x to 3x ;0 duable", "rawText": "14 hours is long I know but it worthy, it ok to do not grasp it all, we will review it before starting.
-2x to 3x ;0 duable", "fontSize": 20,
+			"text": "14 hours is long I know but it worthy, its ok to do not grasp it all, we will review it before starting.
+2x to 3x ;0 dabble the speed", "rawText": "14 hours is long I know but it worthy, its ok to do not grasp it all, we will review it before starting.
+2x to 3x ;0 dabble the speed", "fontSize": 20,
 			"fontFamily": 1,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"baseline": 18,
 			"containerId": null,
-			"originalText": "14 hours is long I know but it worthy, it ok to do not grasp it all, we will review it before starting.
-2x to 3x ;0 duable"
+			"originalText": "14 hours is long I know but it worthy, its ok to do not grasp it all, we will review it before starting.
+2x to 3x ;0 dabble the speed"
 		},
 		{
 			"id": "XpjVMY77",